lkz0417/CS5004_project/ReadMe.md

 1. Install Java JDK 17 and configure environment variables
-2. Install MySQL and Redis databases and create corresponding databases
+2. Install MySQL and Redis databases and create corresponding databases Create MySQL database and tables: Run [mysql.sql]
-3. Install Maven build tools
+4. Install Maven build tools
-4. Download and install Nginx and complete the following configurations
+5. Download and install Nginx and complete the following configurations

     ```
     # Configure the following content under the http item